Middle East Institute: The 1980s

-Taking on the MEI president's role in 1975, L. Dean Brown served until 1986—the longest presidential tenure in MEI's history.
+Taking on the MEI president's role in 1975, L. Dean Brown served until 1986— the longest presidential tenure in MEI's history.
 Under Ambassador Brown, MEI focused on business and investment opportunities between the Middle East and the United States.
 The 1980s also saw a continued increase in MEI's research and program ventures on issues like the theocracy of Iranian Islamic Clergy and Egyptian perceptions of the U.S. presence in Egypt.

 After having already served a short term as MEI's president from 1974 to 1975, Ambassador Lucius D. Battle returned from 1986 to 1990.
 Under his leadership, MEI absorbed the American Institute for Islamic Affairs (AIIA) functions, dedicated to the Sultan Qaboos bin Said Research Center, and its endowment.
 He and then-Vice President Ambassador Christopher Van Hollen also began a tradition of traveling throughout the Middle East to gain support for MEI's mission.

 The 1990s

-The MEI's agenda in the 1990s was shaped by persistent volatility in the Persian Gulf States, the Arab–Israeli peace process, women in the Arab world, and contentious U.S. foreign policy.
+MEI's agenda in the 1990s was shaped by persistent volatility in the Persian Gulf States, the Arab–Israeli peace process, women in the Arab world, and contentious U.S. foreign policy.

 Ambassador Robert Keeley succeeded Ambassador Brown and served as President until 1995.
 During his tenure, MEI became a leading source for information on the Persian Gulf region, in particular, organized its first language-focused trip to the Middle East, set up a meeting between Israeli and Palestinian officials in Cairo, and renovated the building extensively.

 The next man to assume this post was Ambassador Roscoe S. Suddarth, who stayed on as President until 2001.
 During this time, the Foundation for Middle East Peace began renting space in the building (1996) and MEI celebrated its 50th anniversary.
 Furthermore, MEI established the Public Policy Center in 1999, bringing together MEI scholars-in-residence and adjunct scholars to provide expert commentaries on pressing issues in the Middle East.

 The 2000s

 Ambassador Edward S. Walker, Jr., assumed the presidency in 2001 and left the post in 2006.
 Walker highlighted America's struggle with the Arab–Israeli conflict, the challenge of global terrorism, and the Iraq War.
 In 2007, Ambassador Wendy Chamberlin became the first woman to hold this position.
-She was succeeded in 2018 by Paul Salem, the current president.
+She was succeeded in 2018 by Paul Salem.
+In 2024, Paul stepped down from the presidency of MEI and assumed the role of Vice President for International Engagement.
+After he stepped down, Dr. Susan E. Saxton became and is currently the Interim President of MEI.

 The 2010s and funding

-The UAE contributed $20 million over the course of 2016 and 2017 to the Middle East Institute.
+The UAE contributed $20 million during 2016 and 2017 to the Middle East Institute.

 During 2016−2017, UAE and Saudi sources were the largest contributors to MEI, in addition to oil and military supply companies.